Skip to content

 Clients can open an uploaded file and use its Comments panel to ask questions or leave context ("this is the 2024 return — 2023 is still with my accountant").
 Comments appear for your team on the same file inside the request, and update in real time while both sides have the page open.
 Team members can be notified of new comments — see notification settings in User configurations.

-Until you share something, the client sees "No shared documents — Documents shared with you will appear here."
+Until you share something, the client sees "No shared files yet — files shared with you will appear here."

 Optional client sign-in

 The magic link is all a client ever needs.
-But clients who work with your firm repeatedly can also sign in to FileOnion, which gives them two persistent pages:
+But clients who work with your firm repeatedly can also sign in to FileOnion, which gives them a persistent dashboard.

-• My Documents — everything your firm has shared with them, searchable, with a folder view or a flat list.
+The client's My Requests page with Needs action, In review, Done and All segments - Shared files — everything your firm has shared with them, searchable, with a folder view or a flat list.
+(On the dashboard the same content appears as the Shared with you rail.)

 Signed-in clients see only their own requests and documents from your firm.